Selati Line – Part 1

 A Story to Remember

-So what does this story have to do with the Kruger National Park.
-As someone with insider information, you will know how the largest national park in South Africa nearly did not exist as a result of this railway line.
-See how the Selati Line changed the face of tourism in the Bushveld for ever.
+If you are someone with insider information, you will know how the Kruger National Park, South Africa’s largest national park, nearly did not exist, as a result of the Selati railway line.
+See how the Selati Line goldfields project, first backfired on itself, died out, was reborn, then proceeding to change the face of tourism in the Lowveld for ever.

-The bribery, death, deception and subterfuge that followed these two bankers is almost unparalleled in Southern Africa, involving an entire government and the alteration of a large strategic region of the Southern continent for ever.
+The bribery, death, deception and skulduggery, that followed these two bankers is almost unparalleled in Southern Africa, even to this day.
+Involving an entire government and the alteration of a large strategic region of the Southern continent for ever.
 This railway is no more… it never reached its destination and never accomplished its intended purpose.
-Yet it had such vast and far-reaching impacts on the Lowveld, the Second Anglo-Boer War, later the Kruger National Park and even across the world.
+Yet it had such vast and far-reaching impacts on the Lowveld, the Second Anglo-Boer War, the Kruger National Park and even across the world.
+The sweepings under the rug have never been uncovered, but in this account we get a glimpse.

 I have for many years wanted to write this Bushveld saga, because of the amazing influences the Selati Line had on the whole Lowveld region.
 You be the judge after you have read the story and I invite anyone to drop me a line if you have more to add or take away.